- About Us

 - Contact Us

-This formal Pretrial Diversion Program is currently only available in Coweta County.
+This formal Pretrial Diversion Program is currently only available in Coweta County and Meriwether County.
 However, this program will be expanded to other counties in the future.

 All Fields Required.

 The Coweta Judicial Circuit Pretrial Diversion Program is established by the District Attorney’s Office pursuant to O.C.G.A. §15-18-80 as an alternative to criminal prosecution for certain eligible defendants in Superior Court program not only provides eligible defendants a unique opportunity to avoid a felony conviction, it also provides a service to the community and helps make victims of crimes whole again.

 Participation in the program is voluntary between the District Attorney’s Office and the defendant and is initiated by the defendant by submitting a written application to the District Attorney’s Office.
 The ultimate decision whether to accept a defendant into the pretrial diversion program rests solely with the